terryhycheng/CV/README.md

 - 2:1
 - Modules in Graphic Design, 3D Animation, Design Management
 - Head of Digiforce - student committee 2013
--

 ## Hobbies

-- **Gaming** : Playing high-quality games can always inspire my creativity and enhance my aesthetic sense.
+- **Gaming** : I took part in Prudential RideLondon and a team London-to-Rome cycling event raising over £40,000 for charity in 2015.
-- **Drawing** : Drawing is a way to give me peace in my head.
+- **Drawing** : To stretch out after a day at the computer.
-- **Swimming** : I like being surrouned by water!
+- **Swimming** : I make an excellent lemon drizzle!